Cathy M. Coughlin

 Ms. Coughlin oversees brand strategy, advertising, corporate communications, events and sponsorships worldwide.
 She has responsibility for AT&T's brand and reputation around the globe.
-She reports directly to Randall Stephenson, AT&T's chairman, chief executive officer and president.
+She reports directly to Randall Stephenson, AT&T's chairman and chief executive officer.

 Ms. Coughlin began her communications career in 1979 when she joined Southwestern Bell Telephone Company in her hometown of St. Louis.
 Since then, she has gained a wide range of experience in all facets of the business, including a strong background in operations.
 During her 35-year career, she has held senior management roles in sales, marketing, operations and advertising.

 Prior to her current role, Ms. Coughlin was president and chief executive officer of AT&T Midwest, where she led the company's wireline network, sales and customer service operations in Illinois, Indiana, Ohio, Michigan and Wisconsin.